kryptx/nexus-cg/GDD.md

 ## 6. Art Style & Visuals

 *   **Overall Style:** A clean, functional, and minimalist aesthetic drawing inspiration from electronic schematics, network diagrams, and modern user interfaces.
-The primary goal is **clarity of information**, especially regarding connection slots and network flow, while maintaining a cohesive, tech-focused theme.
+The primary goal is **clarity of information**, especially regarding connection ports and network flow, while maintaining a cohesive, tech-focused theme.
 Think vector graphics, clear iconography, and avoiding photorealism or complex textures.
 *   **Color Palette:** A reserved base palette (e.g., dark blues, grays, off-whites for backgrounds and base card elements) punctuated by distinct, vibrant accent colors for key game elements:
     *   **Node Types:** Technology (e.g., Electric Green), Culture (e.g., Warm Yellow/Orange), Resource (e.g., Earthy Brown/Bronze), Knowledge (e.g., Deep Purple/Indigo).
     *   **Resources:** Energy (e.g., Bright Cyan), Data (e.g., Magenta), Material (e.g., Gray/Silver).
     *   **Highlights/Activation:** A bright, contrasting color (e.g., White or light Gold).
 *   **Cards (Nodes & Reactor):**
     *   Rendered as clean rectangular tiles or panels.
-    *   **Connection Slots:** The critical element.
-Each of the 8 potential slots should be clearly visualized on the edges (e.g., as small circles, squares, or notches).
+    *   **Connection Ports:** The critical element.
+Each of the 8 potential ports should be clearly visualized on the edges (e.g., as small circles, squares, or notches).
-        *   **State:** 'Open' slots are visually distinct (e.g., filled with the corresponding Type color, potentially with a subtle border).
-'Closed' slots are empty, grayed out, or absent.
+        *   **State:** Ports that are **present** are visually distinct (e.g., filled with the corresponding Type color, potentially with a subtle border).
+Ports that are **absent** are empty, grayed out, or not drawn.
         *   **Input/Output:** Primarily defined by position (per convention 4.3).
 Subtle visual cues like a tiny dot inside inputs vs. a tiny line inside outputs, or a slightly different shape, could be added *if* extensive playtesting deems it necessary for clarity, but the aim is to rely on position.
     *   **Information:** Node type represented by a large, clear icon.
 Text (Title, Cost, Effects) uses a clean, readable sans-serif font.
 *   **Network Visualization:**
-    *   **Connections:** When a valid Output->Input link is formed between adjacent open slots, draw a clean line (perhaps matching the Type color, or a neutral connection color) directly connecting the centers of the two linked slots.
-Unlinked but adjacent open slots remain visually unconnected.
+    *   **Connections:** When a valid Output->Input link is formed between adjacent present ports, draw a clean line (perhaps matching the Type color, or a neutral connection color) directly connecting the centers of the two linked ports.
+Unlinked but adjacent present ports remain visually unconnected.
-    *   **Convergence Links:** The paired markers placed on linked slots should be visually distinct sprites (perhaps matching the Type color but with a unique shape) that clearly indicate the slot is occupied by a convergence.
+    *   **Convergence Links:** The paired markers placed on linked ports should be visually distinct sprites (perhaps matching the Type color but with a unique shape) that clearly indicate the port is occupied by a convergence.
 A different line style (e.g., dashed, glowing) could connect the paired markers across the player areas.
 *   **Activation Effect:**
     *   Highlight the nodes involved in the activation path (e.g., brighten their border or background).
-    *   Visualize the path trace with a temporary effect: animate a pulse or particle effect traveling along the connecting lines between the activated slots, moving from the target node back towards the Reactor.
+    *   Visualize the path trace with a temporary effect: animate a pulse or particle effect traveling along the connecting lines between the activated ports, moving from the target node back towards the Reactor.
 Use the highlight color (e.g., White/Gold) or Energy color (Cyan).
 *   **UI Elements:** Resource displays, VP trackers, Player Boards (if implemented) should use the same clean, minimalist style with clear iconography and typography.
 *   **LÖVE Engine Feasibility:** This style is well-suited for LÖVE.
 It primarily relies on drawing primitives (`love.graphics.rectangle`, `love.graphics.line`, `love.graphics.circle`), loading images/sprites for icons and markers (`love.graphics.newImage`), rendering text (`love.graphics.print`), and potentially simple particle effects or color manipulation for activation highlights.
 No complex 3D or heavy shader work is required.